 If you email your accountant your VAT records, this is an acceptable digital link, if your data is then uploaded into API-compatible software at your accountant’s office, for example.

-  For the first 12 months, HMRC says it will not enforce the digitial link requirement, to give firms a chance to get used to the new rules, and to put compliant systems in place.
+For the first 12 months, HMRC says it will not enforce the digital link requirement, to give firms a chance to get used to the new rules, and to put compliant systems in place.

 Do you have compatible accounting software?

-  If, like a large number of contractor companies, you already use well-known online accountancy software such as FreeAgent, Xero and Clear Books you don’t have to do anything – aside from making sure you maintain accurate records (as detailed below), and submitting your quarterly returns via the software interface before each deadline.
+If, like a large number of contractor companies, you already use well-known online accountancy software such as FreeAgent, Xero and Clear Books you don’t have to do anything – aside from making sure you maintain accurate records (as detailed below) and submitting your quarterly returns via the software interface before each deadline.

 You can access a list of MTD-compatible and HMRC-approved software providers here.

 If you don’t have access to MTD-ready software, or if you’re unsure, make sure you ask your accountant right away.